University of Connecticut

 PhD Program

-- The duration of training is from three years.
+- The duration of studying is from three years.

 Studying in one of the doctoral programs will give students the opportunity to acquire research, teaching and practical skills of high quality, thanks to which they will be able to take a high position in their career.
 To date, UConn has several dozen doctoral specializations, including: